Demonico/dd3/week1/plan.md

 ### Afternoon: Databases

-1. [ ] Watch Outco’s video on SQL vs. NoSQL databases.
+1. [ ] Watch video on SQL vs. NoSQL databases.
 2. [ ] Read the chapter on databases in *Grokking the System Design Interview*.
 3. [ ] Create a comparison table for SQL and NoSQL databases in your notes.